camfort/camfort.github.io/oopsla17/artifact.md

 5. We can also use CamFort to update the source file itself with the new specification: `camfort stencils-synth laplace.f90 --inplace`

-6. You can see the change by running `less laplace.f90` again.
+6. You can see the added specification (which appears within the `do` block, on line 14) by running `less laplace.f90` again.

 7. Now that the array computation has a specification we can use CamFort to check the code against it: `camfort stencils-check laplace.f90`